Find Your Perfect School

 Grids, transformers, switchgear, circuit breakers, lightning arresters, and various types of protective relay equipment such as electromechanical and microprocessor-based equipment are all covered for training and education.
 What makes this program more appealing to many students is that they’re offered online.
 So you can take them while having a full-time job.

 Workers in the electrical industry must be skilled at monitoring activities and information related to electricity and making intelligent decisions based on it.
-As more and more customers own their generation equipment and integrate it into its distribution system, the demand for skilled workers will increase.
+As more and more customers own their generation equipment and integrate it into their distribution system, the demand for skilled workers will increase.
 These workers will ensure that equipment and people are protected without causing unnecessary outages, manage line voltages and power factors, and direct switching orders.

 In Alpena Community College’s Electrical Systems Technology program, students are taught these skills.
 This course teaches students how D.C. and A.C. circuits work, how power systems function, and how three-phase power works.